 Three (3) Directors shall be elected from MSU Inc.’s Board of Directors, elected by the Full Members of CFMU;

-Two (2) Directors shall act as Community Directors on the CFMU Board of Directors.
+Two (2) Directors shall act as Community Directors on the CFMU Board of Directors;

-The Community Directors shall not be members of the MSU and will be elected by the Full Membership from the Hamilton and area community for a two- (2) year term, – each term shall begin in an alternating year;
+The Community Directors shall not be members of the MSU and will be elected by the Full Membership from the Hamilton and area community for a two- (2) year term, with each term beginning in an alternating year;

 The Community Directors shall have equal voting rights but no signing authority for CFMU Inc.

 The President and 80% (inclusive) of the CFMU Board of Directors must be Canadian citizens;

 In the case where the elected President of MSU Inc. is not a Canadian citizen, they may still hold a seat on the CFMU Board of Directors;

 Another of the Full Members of CFMU Inc. shall be elected as the President of the CFMU Board of Directors.

-All Directors shall be equal voting members on the CFMU Board of Directors.
+All Directors shall be equal voting members on the CFMU Board of Directors;

 The Board of Directors shall: